 What is the School's policy on charging meals?

 The District allows students to charge breakfast and lunch meals as needed in the regular meal lines in accordance with the law.
 However, students are not permitted to charge snack bar or a la carte items.
-Meal Charges will be permitted according with the following:
+Meal Charges will be permitted according to the following:

 1. Daily automated emails will be sent to parents/guardians once the student's account reaches a negative balance and will continue as long as the account is in the negative.

-2. Low Balance/Negative Balance notifications will be sent weekly to parents by email or through school distribution (i.e. take home folder for younger grades).
+2. Low Balance/Negative Balance notifications will be sent weekly to parents by email or through school distribution (i.e. take-home folder for younger grades).